top of page

 LOCAL PAYMENTS

-Most locations in Croatia take credit and debit cards.
-Having some local currency is a good idea.
 When we are staying in hotels, you may charge incidentals to your room if the hotel has that facility.
 All room accounts should be settled prior to leaving the accommodation in each location.
+If hotel room bills remain unsettled Rat Race will reserve the right to charge your nominated card, plus a £20 admin charge per unpaid bill.

 EVENT PHOTOGRAPHY

-The price for this service is £125 (is this correct).
-If you would like to use this service, please tick the box in the form in the email and you will be sent an invoice.
+The price for this service is £125.
+If you would like to use this service, please tick the box in the pre-event form and make payment via the payment link included in the form or HERE.
 The service is available for participants and crew.
 The crux here is that he will ONLY shoot those who sign up to the service in advance, ensuring he is concentrating on those who have taken the plunge.
-This ensures that he can 100% focus on the job in hand for those who wish to purchase; and avoids the wastage of hundreds of shots on the edit-room floor.
-For clarity, Leo is doing this at his own risk and all proceeds of photo sales go to him.
-We believe this is an excellent service, at a very keen price, from a class photographer.
-It is of course not in any way compulsory.
+This ensures that he can 100% focus on the job in hand for those who wish to purchase and avoids the wastage of hundreds of shots on the edit room floor.
+For clarity, Leo is doing this at his own risk and all proceeds of photo sales go to him and not to Rat Race.
+We believe this is an excellent service, at a very keen price, from a first-class photographer.
+It is of course not in any way compulsory. â€‹

 1.)
 For ALL pre-event email correspondence prior to departure:

-2.)
-Emergency correspondence from people who need to get in touch with you (i.e. from those who need to contact you) IN EMERGENCY ONLY while you are embarked on the event: events@ratrace.com.
+3.)
+Emergency correspondence from people who need to get in touch with you (i.e. from those who need to contact you) IN EMERGENCY ONLY while you are embarked on the event: events@ratrace.com

-The originator should quote ‘Emergency correspondence for (yourname)’ in the email title and they must provide a phone number for return comms.
+The originator should quote ‘Emergency correspondence for (your name)’ in the email title and they must provide a phone number for return comms.
 This will be patched through to our crew’s mobile phones, (or satellite messaging platform if we are out of reception) from our office and a satellite phone will be made available for you to return the comms to the originator.
 We would aim to provide a suitable response period of within 24 hrs for this service to the originator.
+Please, please, please do tell your family and supporters not to contact us about Tracker Emergencies!

 COMMS COVERAGE AND DATA